maziac/currah_uspeech_tests/readme.md

 Normally, after the last allophone a pause (e.g. 0) should be written.
 If that is not done the last allophone is looped.
 E.g. "/AA/" will repeated as a continuous "AAAAAAAAAAAAA".
+Only the last part of the allophone is looped, i.e. "/SH/" will become "SHHHHHHHH" and not "SH SH SH SH SH".

-The busy bit (Bit 0 of 1000h) is set and immmediately reset regularly if no new allophone is written.
+The busy bit (Bit 0 of 1000h) is set, after the allophone is done it is reset (0).
+Afterwards it is regularly set to 1 for a short time.

 ## More mirroring